susumuota/kaggleenv/README.md

-# GCP + Kaggle Docker + VSCode
+# GCP (or local machine) + Kaggle Python docker image + VSCode

 ![vscode_jupyter](https://user-images.githubusercontent.com/1632335/113431667-0d1b8c80-9417-11eb-8183-e89084670f39.png)

-This document describes how to setup [Kaggle Docker](https://github.com/Kaggle/docker-python) environment on [Google Cloud Platform (GCP)](https://cloud.google.com/) or your local machine by [Docker](https://www.docker.com/) and how to setup [Visual Studio Code (VSCode)](https://code.visualstudio.com/) to connect the environment.
+This document describes how to setup [Kaggle Python docker image](https://github.com/Kaggle/docker-python) environment on [Google Cloud Platform (GCP)](https://cloud.google.com/) or your local machine by [Docker](https://www.docker.com/) and how to setup [Visual Studio Code (VSCode)](https://code.visualstudio.com/) to connect the environment.

-A primally information source comes from [Kaggle's repository](https://github.com/Kaggle/docker-python).
+A primally information source comes from [Kaggle's docker-python repository](https://github.com/Kaggle/docker-python).
 Also, there is a [guide](https://medium.com/kaggleteam/how-to-get-started-with-data-science-in-containers-6ed48cb08266), but unfortunately it's a bit obsoleted guide written in 2016.

-**Note: This method may take 20-30 minutes and 18.5GB disks for data downloads.**
+**Note: This method may take 20-30 minutes and over 18.5GB disks for data downloads.**

-Note: If you do not use VSCode, you do not have to read this document.
-See [here](https://www.kaggle.com/product-feedback/159602).
+**Note: If you do not use VSCode, no need to read this document.
+See [here](https://www.kaggle.com/product-feedback/159602).**

 All files in this document are available on [my repository](https://github.com/susumuota/kaggleenv).

 There are 2 options, GCP or local machine.
-If you setup the environment on your local machine, go to `[Option 2] Setup the environment on your local machine` section.
+If you are going to setup the environment on your local machine, skip to `[Option 2] Setup the environment on your local machine` section.

 ## [Option 1] Setup the environment on GCP

-On GCP, ["AI Platform Notebooks"](https://cloud.google.com/ai-platform/notebooks/docs) service would be easier than ["Compute Engine"](https://cloud.google.com/compute/docs/) (GCE) to setup Kaggle Docker environment.
+On GCP, ["AI Platform Notebooks"](https://cloud.google.com/ai-platform/notebooks/docs) service would be easier than ["Compute Engine"](https://cloud.google.com/compute/docs/) (GCE) to setup [Kaggle Python docker image](https://github.com/Kaggle/docker-python).

 ### Create an AI Platform Notebook